thechelsuk/cfc_news_as_atom_feed/README.md

   commits `docs/feed.xml` if it changed.
 - `requirements.txt` - Python deps (just `requests`).

-## Setup (one-time)

-1. Push this repo to GitHub.
+## One Time Set-up

-2. **Settings → Pages** → Source: "Deploy from a branch" → Branch: `main`,
+1. **Settings → Pages** → Source: "Deploy from a branch" → Branch: `main`,
    folder: `/docs` → Save.
-3. **Settings → Actions → General → Workflow permissions** → select
+1. **Settings → Actions → General → Workflow permissions** → select
    "Read and write permissions" (needed so the workflow can push `docs/feed.xml` back to the repo).
-4. Wait for the first scheduled run (up to 5 min), or trigger it manually:
+1. Wait for the first scheduled run (up to 5 min), or trigger it manually:
    **Actions tab → Update Chelsea FC Atom feed → Run workflow**.
-5. Your feed will be live at:
+1. Your feed will be live at:
    `https://<your-username>.github.io/<repo-name>/feed.xml`

 ## Notes / caveats

-- GitHub's cron scheduler is best-effort: a 5-minute cron can be delayed under platform load, especially on repos with little recent activity.
+- GitHub's cron scheduler is best-effort and is set at 5-minute intervals however, cron can be delayed under platform load, especially on repos with little recent activity.
-  If you need guaranteed 5-minute freshness, an external cron host (e.g. a small VPS, or a service like cron-job.org hitting a webhook) is more reliable than GitHub's built-in scheduler.
-- The API endpoint was found by reading the site's page source, not from official documentation - Chelsea could change or remove it at any time.
+- The API endpoint was found by reading the site's page source and Chelsea could change or remove it at any time.
-  If the workflow starts failing, check the Action logs first.
-- For personal/accessibility use only - review Chelsea FC's Terms of Use before wider redistribution.
+- Built for my personal use and accessibility needs